-It’s also the first North American cruise ship to be powered by lower-emission LNG (liquefied natural gas).
+It’s also the first North American cruise ship powered by lower-emission LNG (liquefied natural gas).

-Her full crew complement of 2,000 is more than the TSS Mardi Gras’ total capacity of guests and crew — and she can carry up to 5,282 passengers (double occupancy), too.
+Her entire crew complement of 2,000 is more than the TSS Mardi Gras’ total capacity of guests and crew — and she can carry up to 5,282 passengers (double occupancy), too.

 Everything About This Ship Is Different

-As Carnival puts it, “this Mardi Gras still shouts ‘fun!’ at the top of its lungs.”
+Carnival says, “this Mardi Gras still shouts ‘fun!’ at the top of its lungs.”
 Features include BOLT, the world’s first shipboard roller coaster, where self-propelled cars can reach 40 mph.

-There’s also an extensive waterpark and sports center, as well as six distinct zones incorporating themed elements and spaces that host activities and events and house a wide range of dining and shopping outlets.
+There’s also an extensive waterpark, sports center, and six distinct zones incorporating themed elements and spaces that host activities and events and house a wide range of dining and shopping outlets.

 Cruise Radio’s Doug Parker was aboard the inaugural sailing of the new Mardi Gras.
 His first impression: “You’ve heard me and others talk about how this is a ‘game-changer’ for Carnival, and it’s really not an exaggeration.
 Everything about this ship is different.”

-Parker continues: “One thing that hasn’t changed is the fact that you’re still boarding a Fun Ship… and that was especially true today.
-After an incredibly seamless embarkation process that saw us stopping just once to show our paperwork, we were walking up the gangway and onto the ship.
+Parker continues: “One thing that hasn’t changed is that you’re still boarding a Fun Ship… and that was especially true today.
+After an incredibly seamless embarkation process that saw us stopping just once to show our paperwork, we walked up the gangway and onto the ship.
 The second we stepped on board, it felt like coming home.”

-Like a pendulum, the old eventually swings back, and it’ll continue into 2022 with the debut of sister-ship Celebration, the first of which was a now-retired Fun Ship that was constructed in the 80s.
+Like a pendulum, the old eventually swings back, and it’ll continue into 2022 with the debut of sister-ship Celebration, the first of which was a now-retired Fun Ship constructed in the 80s.